Checho3388/graphql-complexity/README.md

 ## Estimators
-In order to get the complexity of a query, an estimator needs to be defined.

->The main responsibility of an estimator is to give each node an integer value representing its complexity and
-> (optionally) a multiplier that reflects the complexity in relation to the depth of the query.

-There are two built-in estimators (`SimpleEstimator` and `DirectiveEstimator`), plus the capability to create any new estimator by implementing the `ComplexityEstimator` interface.
+GraphQL-Complexity provides various built-in estimators for computing query complexity:

 ### SimpleEstimator
 Estimate fields complexity based on constants for complexity and multiplier.

-This estimator assigns a **constant** complexity value to each field and multiplies it by another **constant** which is propagated along the depth of the query.
+This assigns a constant complexity value to each field and multiplies it by another constant, which is propagated along the depth of the query.

 ```python
 from graphql_complexity import SimpleEstimator